 My Mentoring Topics

-• In my coaching practice, I create a space that allows for a deep understanding of the needs and goals of clients, while focusing on solutions.
-I help develop potential and achieve desired changes.
-I work in the spirit of Positive Psychology and Nonviolent Communication (NVC), which allows clients to improve their communication skills, conflict resolution and problem solving in an empathetic way.
-In business coaching, I support leaders and their teams in achieving their goals.
-I work in a business environment that I got to know during my 20-year legal career.
+• In my coaching & mentoring practice, I create a space that allows for a deep understanding of the needs and goals of Clients, while focusing on solutions.
+I help develop the potential that lies dormant in everyone, overcome challenges and achieve the desired changes.
+In business coaching, I support leaders and their teams in achieving goals, improving communication skills, adapting to change and resolving conflicts in an effective and empathetic way.
+I work in a business environment that I have come to know during my 20-year career path.

 K.